5 Red Flags of a Bad Home Warranty Company

 1. Excessive BBB Complaints & Low Ratings

 The Better Business Bureau is one of the most accessible tools for gauging a company's trustworthiness.
 A few complaints are normal for any large business, but consistent patterns of unresolved complaints are a serious warning sign.
+The home warranty industry is one of the most-complained-about service categories on the BBB, with tens of thousands of complaints filed against the top national providers in the trailing 36 months.

 - Companies with C ratings or below typically have large volumes of unresolved customer disputes